YashSinha1996/Multiple-kernal-scikit-svr/README.md

 # Multiple-kernal-scikit-svr
-A Kernel Maker Module which can easily be integrated with sklearn's SVR module A Sample Use Case:
+A Kernel Maker Module which can easily be integrated with sklearn's SVR module.

+A Sample Use Case:
 ```
 x=np.matrix([[1,2],[2,4],[3,6],[4,8],[5,10]])